assiakhateeb/aws-terraform/README.md

 ## Use it
 - clone this repo
     ```git clone https://github.com/assiakhateeb/aws-terraform.git```
-- Modify `variables.tf` with your own  information
+- Modify `terraform.tfvars ` with your own  information
 ## Code Commit
 1. Initialization (Installation of provider libraries) <br>
 `terraform init`